 - Click Edit and add the following IPs under Allowed IP Addresses:

-In Singular, add a data connector for Snowflake as follows:
+In Singular, add a data destination for Snowflake as follows:

-- In your Singular account, go to Settings > Data Connectors and click Add New Connector.
+- In your Singular account, go to Settings > Data Destinations and click Add a new destination.

 In the window that opens, fill in the relevant details: